- Make Pizza Like a PRO – Making Professional Pizza at Home

-How it works is that we compare every ingredient other than the flour to 100% of flour being used.
+It works by comparing every ingredient other than the flour to 100% of the flour being used.

 For example, if you’re using 1000gms of flour and using 20gms of salt, you’re using 2% baker’s percentage of salt in your recipe compared to the flour.

-This way, you can create a completely balanced recipe that will finally equate to 100%.
+This way, you can create a balanced recipe that will finally equate to 100%.

-You can use the above-written formula or check our calculators to help you out with the math.
+You can use the above-written formula or check our calculators to help you with the math.

 Use the Best Ingredients

 Quality is something we don’t want you to compromise.
-Make sure from the sauce to the toppings, every major and minor ingredient is the best quality and the best tasting so that your pizza is perfect in every way.
+Make sure every major and minor ingredient is the best quality and the best tasting, from the sauce to the toppings, so that your pizza is perfect.